linux-system-roles/network/README.md

 - Bonded interfaces
 - VLAN  interfaces
 - MacVLAN interfaces
+- Infiniband interfaces
 - IP configuration

 General
 -------

 The role supports two providers: `nm` and `initscripts`.
-The provider can be configured per host via the [`provider`](#provider) variable.
+The provider can be configured per host via the [`network_provider`](#provider) variable.
 In absence of explicit configuration, it is autodetected based on the distribution.
 The `nm` provider is used by default on RHEL7 and `initscripts` on RHEL6.
 However, note that the provider is not tied to a certain distribution, given that the required API is available.
 For `nm` this means that at least version 1.2 of NetworkManager's API is available.
 For `initscripts`, it requires the legacy network service as commonly available on Fedora/RHEL.

-For each host a list of networking profiles can be configure via the `network` variable.
+For each host a list of networking profiles can be configure via the `network_connections` variable.

 - For initscripts, profiles correspond to ifcfg files in `/etc/sysconfig/network-scripts/ifcfg-*`.

 - For NetworkManager, profiles correspond to connection profiles as handled by NetworkManager.
 Fedora and RHEL use the `rh-plugin` for NetworkManager which also writes configuration files to `/etc/sysconfig/network-scripts/ifcfg-*` for compatibility.

-Note that the role primarily operates on networking profiles (connections) and not on devices.
-For example, in the role you would not configure the current IP address of an interface.
-Instead, you create a profile with a certain IP configuration and optionally activate the profile on a device.
-Which means, to apply the configuration to the actual networking interface.
+Note that the role primarily operates on networking profiles (connections) and not on devices but it defaults to use the profile name as the interface name.
+But it is also possible to create generic profiles, by creating for example a profile with a certain IP configuration without activating the profile.
+To apply the configuration to the actual networking interface, a command like `nmcli` needs to be used on the target system.

 Variables